kidGodzilla/woodhouse/README.md

 - Pass on messages for you. ```Woodhouse tell @name <message>```

 - Stop you using wanky startup jargon.
-Wanna talk about running lean with an agile 30000 foot view of our runway ramping up to MVP?
-Woodhouse will throw a cat at you.
+Wanna talk about our strategic customer centric value add that helps with onboarding prospects through our sales pipeline by offering great ROI at its price point?
+Woodhouse will throw cats at you.

 - Generate all the memes.
 Just about any sane ```<optional inputs> [meme name] <optional inputs>``` you throw at him will get you an awesome customised meme.
 Full list [here](https://github.com/github/hubot-scripts/blob/master/src/scripts/meme_captain.coffee).